 Have you ever had a blue hydrangea turn pink?
-Here are some things you need to know on how to keep or change the color of your hydrangeas.
+Here are things you need to know about hydrangea color change so you can keep or change the color of your hydrangea.

-Hydrangea flowers dress to impress and put on quite the summer/fall show when in full bloom.
-Many gardeners favor hydrangeas and they’re certainly a cottage garden staple.
-These fast-growing shrubs have large flowers in a wide range of forms, types, and colors.
+Hydrangea flowers dress to impress and put on quite the summer/fall show in full bloom.
+They’re one of the most beloved flowering shrubs found in gardens the world over.
+These fast-growing shrubs have large flowers in various forms, types, and colors.
 One flower practically makes a whole bouquet!

 A reader emailed me asking why her gorgeous blue mophead hydrangea was turning pink one year after she planted it.
-This was happening with my client’s Endless Summer Hydrangeas so I knew the answer.
+This happened with my client’s Endless Summer Hydrangeas, so I knew the answer.

-First off, hydrangeas prefer and do best in soil on the acid side just like rhododendrons, azaleas, Japanese maples, pieris, etc. The change in the color of your hydrangea is due to the pH of your soil.
+First, hydrangeas prefer and do best in acidic soil, like Rhododendrons, Azaleas, Japanese Maples, Pieris, etc. The change in the color of your hydrangeas is due to the pH of your soil.
 Soil runs from acidic to alkaline with varying degrees in between.

 The health of your plants is dependent on the health of your soil.
 Hydrangeas color change is affected and determined by the soil pH.

-1 application doesn’t do it.
+- One application doesn’t do it.
 You want to apply a soil acidifier 2-3 times a year.
-In climates with warmer winters and a longer growing season, 3 applications is optimum.
+Three applications are optimum in climates with warmer winters and a longer growing season.

-How to Make or Keep Hydrangeas Blue in Color
+How to Keep or Turn Hydrangeas Blue in Color

-Some ask if coffee grounds, epsom salt, rusty nails, or vinegar can change hydrangea color.
-I’ve never tried any of these but the truth is, you have to focus on the soil.
+You have to focus on the soil.
+Some ask if coffee grounds, Epsom salt, rusty nails, or vinegar can change hydrangea color.
+I’ve never tried any of these, but the truth is, I don’t know how much, how often, or how effective any of them are.

 I changed the color of my client’s Endless Summer Hydrangea back to blue with a soil acidifier.
 This product is organic and derived from elemental sulfur and gypsum.

-I worked it into the soil, to a depth of around 4”, in a circle halfway between the drip line and the base of the plant.
+How To Apply: I worked it into the soil to a depth of around 4” in a circle halfway between the drip line and the base of the plant.

 Be sure to follow the directions and use the recommended amount for the size of your hydrangea.
 You don’t want to overdo it hoping to get a deep blue hydrangea.
 Even though this is an organic element, you can easily apply too much and/or too often.

-Make sure the soil is moist when you apply the acidifier and water it in well when you’re done.
-The water which works it in and makes it effective.
-If your garden isn’t on drip or you don’t get consistent summer rains, then water with the hose or a watering can.
+Make sure the soil is moist when applying the acidifier, and water it well when you’re done.
+The water is what works it in and makes it effective.
+If your garden isn’t drip or you don’t get consistent summer rains, water with the hose or a watering can as needed.

-A 2 – 3” layer of compost around the root ball will add nourishment and help to conserve moisture.
-Hydrangeas aren’t drought-tolerant plants so you should be watering them anyway!
+A 2 – 3” layer of organic matter, like compost, around the root ball will nourish and help conserve moisture.
+Hydrangeas aren’t drought-tolerant plants, so you should be watering them anyway!

-Applying this is a slow process when it comes to Hydrangea color change – don’t expect immediate results.
-However, the results are long-lasting but an acidifier will need to be applied in subsequent years to keep the color blue(ish).
-It’s not a 1 season deal and your hydrangea stays blue.
+Applying this is a slow process regarding Hydrangea color change – don’t expect immediate results.
+However, the results are long-lasting, but the acidifier will need to be applied in the next year and in subsequent years to keep the color blue(ish).
+It’s not a one-season deal, and your hydrangea stays blue.

-I did this 3 times a year in temperate coastal California because the hydrangeas have a long bloom time here.
-If you’re in a cold climate, you may only have to do it 2 times a year.
+I did this three times a year in temperate coastal California because the hydrangeas have a long bloom time and growing season here.
+If you’re in a cold climate, you may only have to do it two times a year.

 Have you ever wondered why florist hydrangeas have such vibrant, deep colors and yours in the garden don’t?
-It’s because the growers make alterations to the soil mix right from the get-go and throughout the growing process.
-Plus, these small plants are bred to have big blooms to catch our eye!.
+It’s because the growers alter the soil mix right from the get-go and throughout the growing process.
+These small plants are bred to have big blooms to catch our eye!